 Provides details of RECOVERY, REMAP-CAP, ACTT, GS-5774, GS-5773 and SNG016 clinical trials of treatments (and schematic as to how the trials fit in terms of treatment setting and disease severity).
 Also provides details of ISARIC-CCP and GenOMICC observational trials and the expanded access programme for remdesivir

-- The recommended regimen in adults is 6mg (either orally or by injection) once daily for 10 days.
+- The recommended regimen in adults is dexamethasone 6mg (orally or by injection) once daily for 7-10 days or hydrocortisone 50mg (by injection) three times daily for 7 -10 days.
+Treatment should stop if discharged from hospital within 10 days.

 COVID-19 Therapeutics Advice & Support Group (CTAG): Position Statement: Use of investigational immunomodulatory agents for COVID-19 in adults.
 Interim Support for hospital clinicians in England